Bree White

 Bree White (born 18 December 1981) is an Australian rules footballer who played for the Collingwood Football Club in the AFL Women's (AFLW).

 Early life and state football

 White grew up in Ballarat and in her junior days acted as a boundary umpire in local matches.
 On the occasion that her brothers' club Dunnstown, was missing players, she would fill in.
-Once she reached the age when there are no more mixed teams, she represented her school Loreto College in football.
+Once she reached the age when there were no more mixed teams, she represented her school Loreto College in football.
 At the age of 18 she joined VWFL club St Albans Spurs.
 In 2016, she captained the Spurs, with coach Debbie Lee saying she leads from the front.

 During her time at the Spurs, White represented Victoria 3 times.